usnistgov/feasst/README.rst

 Fourth, use the :doc:`../plugin/text_interface` documentation to better understand and modify the tutorial to accomplish your goals.
 When you :doc:`../CONTACT` us with issues, include the text input file instead of the python script that generates that text file.

-How to install (e.g., compile the executables)
+How to install (i.e., compile the executables)
 ===============================================

 .. code-block:: bash